zaphar/jeremy.marzhillstudios.com/content/Intermediating-change.md

 impacts doesn't mean there isn't something I missed or was unaware of.
 If I learn anything new from the team then I commit to communicate it to leadership.
-Both the team and the company leadership needs to know that I am an effective translator and they can trust me to accurately represent them to each other.
+Both the team and the company leadership needs to know that I am an effective translator, and they can trust me to accurately represent them to each other.

 ## Sudden change

 Sometimes change comes suddenly.
 Sometimes the environment for the company changes so fast no one sees it coming until it's right on top of them.
-Sometimes communication lines break down in a place outside of my control.
+Maybe communication lines break down in a place outside my control.
-Sometimes I just drop the ball.
+Perhaps I just drop the ball.
 When that happens first I have to accept it and then I need to follow the same playbook but on an accelerated timeline.
 I might have to tell the team that I'm working to understand the change same as them and then commit to follow up with them when I learn more.
-If I've done my job before this then I'll have earned enough trust for myself and the company that they'll wait for that feedback and withold judgement.
-The company will be able to trust me to manage the teams response to unexpected change as well which reduces stress for everyone involved.
+If I've done my job before this then I'll have earned enough trust for myself and the company that they'll wait for that feedback and withhold judgement.
+The company will be able to trust me to manage the team's response to unexpected change as well which reduces stress for everyone involved.

-## Change is necessary
+# Change is necessary

 Change is a necessary part of growth at a company.
 It doesn't have to be negative but if the change isn't properly managed and communicated then by